-Concentration of Credit Risk and Allowance for Doubtful Accounts
+Concentration of Credit Risk and Allowance for Credit Losses

 Certain of our businesses or product lines are largely dependent on a relatively few large customers.
 Although we believe we have an extensive customer base, the loss of one of these large customers or if such customers were to incur a prolonged period of decline in business, our financial condition and results of operations could be adversely affected.
-For the years ended October 31, 2019, 2018 and 2017, no customers provided more than 10% of our consolidated net sales.
+For the year ended October 31, 2021, no customers provided more than 10% of our consolidated net sales.
+For the year ended October 31, 2020, one customer provided more than 10% of our consolidated net sales.

-We have established an allowance for doubtful accounts to estimate the risk of loss associated with our accounts receivable balances.
+We have established an allowance for credit losses to estimate the risk of loss associated with our accounts receivable balances.
 Our policy for determining the allowance is based on factors that affect collectability, including: (a) historical trends of write-offs, recoveries and credit losses; (b) the credit quality of our customers; and (c) projected economic and market conditions.
-We believe our allowance is adequate to absorb any known or probable losses as of October 31, 2019.
+We believe our allowance is adequate to absorb any known or probable losses as of October 31, 2021.
+Different assumptions or changes in economic circumstances could result in changes to the allowance.